 This fully online dual degree Bachelor of Science in Health Sciences to Master of Science in Health Sciences program shortens your time to degree completion by applying 9 “bridge” credits to some of the requirements for both degree programs.
-This lets you save on tuition and earn your master’s degree sooner than if you wait to enroll in a graduate program until after you complete your bachelor’s degree.
+This lets you save on tuition and earn your master’s degree sooner than if you wait to enroll in a graduate program until after you complete your BS in Health Sciences.

 In the graduate (master’s) part of the program, you develop advanced research and writing skills and deepen your knowledge of health care systems, policy compliance, and ethics in health care settings.
 The master’s degree also offers optional specializations.
 For more details, visit the MS in Health Sciences program page.

 Health and Wellness, Management, Public Health, No Emphasis Option

 Top jobs in health care management include audiologist, medical lab technician, and medical assistant (Source: publichealthonline.org)

 Health care workers with a MS degree earn 30 percent more on average than those with a BS (Source: BLS)

 Employment of medical technicians is projected to grow 37 percent by 2026 (Source: BLS)

 Of the total credits for the Bachelor of Science in Health Sciences portion of the degree, students must complete 60 credits in the arts and sciences and 51 credits in the health sciences component.
 Students achieve graduate status after completing all undergraduate requirements and the 9-credit bridge component.
 The 27-credit graduate component completes the degree requirements.

 This online course is required of all undergraduate students, and must be taken at Excelsior College.